SherG/tester1/site/content/post/personal-trainers-baby-boomers.md

 A man told about his search for a mature trainer who could help him rebuild his strength after enduring a tropical illness.

-This is heartening news for boomer trainers like myself who focus on making other boomers and seniors the strongest versions of themselves.
+This article is heartening news for boomer trainers like myself who focus on making other boomers and seniors the strongest versions of themselves.